valleyofdoom/PC-Tuning/README.md

   - Download [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) and navigate to the ``Everything`` section then search for *"edge"*.
 Disable every item that appears in the filtered results

-  - Updating the browser will revert some changes made in the previous step.
-You can ensure that it does not update if it is opened accidentally with the command below.
-If any errors occur, ensure that there aren't any hidden Microsoft Edge process running in Task Manager

-      ```bat
-      rd /s /q "C:\Program Files (x86)\Microsoft\EdgeUpdate"
-      ```

   - Open CMD and enter the command below to remove all related shortcuts

       ```bat